ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-eyeball that it works, push it to prod, and set an alarm for next week to remind
-us to remove it, and revoke Bob's access to our servers.

 pastikan sepasti-pastinya bahwa kode di atas memang benar berjalan sesuai keinginan,
 lalu gunakan di lingkungan produksi, atur alarm agar minggu depan untuk mengingatkan
 agar kita hapus kode ini, dan hapus akses Bob ke server kita.

-Our unit test could use `State` as the target context, so we can keep track of
-all the nodes we stopped:

 Tes unit kita dapat menggunakan `State` sebagai konteks target, sehingga kita
 dapat melacak semua simpul yang kita hentikan: